-One way to deduce such reaction-diffusion-taxis equations (RDTEs) is to consider a multiscale approach in the kinetic theory of active particles (KTAP) framework \cite{bellom3} which starts from the microscopic scale of single cell behaviour (characterising cell trajectories and further, so-called activity variables) and obtains one or several {(depending on the number} of cell (sub)populations {involved)} corresponding kinetic transport equations (KTEs) for the function(s) of cell population density depending on time, position, velocity, and the mentioned activity variables.
+One way to deduce such reaction-diffusion-taxis equations (RDTEs) is to consider a multiscale approach {which starts from the microscopic scale of single cell behaviour (characterising cell trajectories and possibly also the so-called activity variables \cite{bellom3})} and obtains one or several (depending on the number of cell (sub)populations involved) corresponding kinetic transport equations (KTEs){.
+Each of these equations is stated for a cell (sub)population distribution density} depending on time, position, velocity, and the mentioned activity variables.
 A {subsequent} appropriate upscaling leads from this mesoscopic description to effective RDTEs on the macroscopic scale of cell population(s). {Equations obtained in this manner inherit important low-level information from the original KTEs allowing for a more detailed and accurate modelling.} Models for cell dispersal which {were obtained in} this framework have been proposed, e.g. in \cite{Chalub2004,Erban2005,HILLEN2002,Othmer2000,Perthame2018,Perthame2020,Xue2009} for various scenarios of bacteria performing chemotaxis, some of these works also providing rigorous macroscopic limits.
-Still in the context of chemotactic behavior, flux-limited macroscopic RDTEs have been obtained from KTEs e.g. in \cite{BBNS2010} by appropriate macroscopic limits; those systems have, among other advantages, the essential ability to enable finite propagation speed of the cell population performing the respective kind of diffusion and/or chemotaxis.
+Still in the context of chemotactic behaviour, flux-limited macroscopic RDTEs have been obtained from KTEs e.g. in \cite{BBNS2010} by appropriate macroscopic limits; those systems have, among other advantages, the essential ability to enable finite propagation speed of the cell population performing the respective kind of diffusion and/or chemotaxis.